South Bend, Indiana

 Eviction Hotspots

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, which existed before the pandemic, has continued in 2020 and beyond.
-We analyzed eviction records in St. Joseph County to determine where the most cases are being filed during the pandemic.
-This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
+We analyzed eviction records in St. Joseph County to determine where the most cases are being filed.
+This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the last year.
 We also display the plaintiff name most often listed with a given building in the court filings.
+In the next section, we map the top 100 hotspots across the county.

 1. Eviction filing data for St. Joseph County were collected by LSC.
 Historical averages cover the years 2016-2019.